John W. Cooper: The White Rats

 Cooper's break into the vaudeville circuit came as a result of a white vaudeville union's strike in 1901.
 The White Rats, the notorious name for the white vaudeville union, was facing administrative issues where performers could not reach any sort of negotiation with their managers in the heavily monopolized business.

 In the meantime, Cooper ignored the strike and in the desperate need for talent during the strike, he became a fixture on the vaudeville circuit.
 This led to performances on many radio shows throughout the rest of his life including a weekly performances while touring with the troupe "The Major Bowes Original Amateur Hour".

 Father Quinn’s entertainers

-During the 1920s, Cooper was the lead performer in a group of five performers called Father Quinn’s Entertainers.
+During the 1920s, Cooper was the lead performer in a group of five performers called Father Quinn's Entertainers, named for the famed Brooklyn priest Bernard J. Quinn.
 Throughout this decade, they toured Catholic churches in the United States.
 By the 1930s, a decline in the popularity of Vaudeville occurred.
 After twenty years of performing in clubs, halls, and theaters, Cooper began to tour alone with his dummy named Sam Jackson.
 For the rest of his career, he and Sam provided entertainment to children in the homes of wealthy patrons and in the hospitals of New York City.
 In 1960, at the age of 86, Cooper retired from show business.